NVIDIA/NeMo-Framework-Launcher/README.md

 If users to desire to use the NeMo Data Curator in order to curate their own pretraining datasets, they should copy it out of the container using the command provided in the [environment preparation section of the quick start guide](#5111-slurm).
-Within the `Nemo-Data-Curator` directory, they can use the example SLURM scripts and additional documentation provided in the docs directory and README of that directory.
+Within the `Nemo-Data-Curator` directory, they can use the example SLURM scripts and additional documentation provided in the docs sub-directory and README of that directory.

 ## 6. Deploying the NeMo Megatron Model